List of the Doobie Brothers band members

 The Doobie Brothers are an American rock band from San Jose, California.
-Formed in the fall of 1970, the group was originally a quartet that featured lead vocalist and guitarist Tom Johnston, guitarist and second vocalist Patrick Simmons, bassist Dave Shogren and drummer John Hartman.
-The current lineup features Johnston and Simmons alongside vocalist and keyboardist Michael McDonald (who originally joined in 1975) and guitarist/violinist John McFee (who originally joined in 1979).
-The group's touring lineup also features four additional performers: bassist John Cowan (from 1993 to 1995, and since 2010), saxophonist Marc Russo (since 1998), drummer Ed Toth (since 2005) and percussionist Marc Quiñones (since 2018).
+Formed in the fall of 1970, the group was originally a quartet that featured lead vocalist and guitarist Tom Johnston, guitarist and second vocalist Patrick Simmons, bassist Dave Shogren, and drummer John Hartman.
+The current lineup features Johnston and Simmons alongside vocalist and keyboardist Michael McDonald (who originally joined in 1975), and guitarist/violinist John McFee (who originally joined in 1978).
+The group's touring lineup also features four additional performers: bassist John Cowan (from 1993 to 1995, and since 2010), saxophonist Marc Russo (since 1998), drummer Ed Toth (since 2005), and percussionist Marc Quiñones (since 2018).

-Members
+History

 1970–1982

-Tom Johnston, Patrick Simmons, Dave Shogren and John Hartman founded the Doobie Brothers in the fall of 1970.
+Tom Johnston, Patrick Simmons, Dave Shogren, and John Hartman founded the Doobie Brothers in the fall of 1970.
 After the band released its self-titled debut album and recorded two tracks for 1972's follow-up Toulouse Street, Shogren was replaced by Tiran Porter and Michael Hossack was added as a second drummer in December 1971.
 The Captain and Me followed, after which Hossack was replaced by Keith Knudsen in September 1973.
 What Were Once Vices Are Now Habits, released in 1974, featured both Hossack and Knudsen.
 In September 1974, the Doobie Brothers expanded to a six-piece when pedal steel guitarist Jeff "Skunk" Baxter left Steely Dan to join the group.
 During the tour in promotion of 1975's Stampede, Johnston was forced to take time off due to a stomach illness.

 With Johnston having to leave in the middle of a tour, Michael McDonald was brought in on keyboards and vocals.
 The group released Takin' It to the Streets in 1976.
 After the release of its follow-up Livin' on the Fault Line, Johnston decided to leave the group due to stylistic differences, and embarked on a solo career.
 He was not replaced, as McDonald subsequently took over as primary lead vocalist.
 Minute by Minute was released in 1978, before Jeff Baxter and founding drummer John Hartman left in April 1979 – the former to focus on record production, and the latter to pursue a career in veterinary medicine.

 Baxter and Hartman were replaced by John McFee and Chet McCracken, respectively, while Cornelius Bumpus joined on saxophone and keyboards.
 After recording One Step Closer in 1980, Porter was replaced by Willie Weeks, and backup percussionist Bobby LaKind became an official band member.
 With both leading members Simmons and McDonald beginning to focus more on their respective solo careers, it was announced in March 1982 that the Doobie Brothers had disbanded.
 The group returned for a final concert tour in the summer, recordings from which were released the following year as Farewell Tour.